MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 While the Readiness Toolkit is designed for on-premises use, add-in adoption information, which is optional, requires access to a publicly available web service.
 If you can't use this web service in your environment, you can find third party add-in adoption information on the [Ready for Modern Desktop](https://developer.microsoft.com/windows/ready-for-windows#/) website.

-For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).
+For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 ## Office 365 ProPlus readiness features in Configuration Manager (current branch)